bibasrairockz/Chatgpt/README.md

 # GPT Language Model 🚀

 A simple, PyTorch-based implementation of a **GPT-style language model** trained on character-level data.
-This project explores the basics of the Transformer architecture and generates text based on input context. train
+This project explores the basics of the Transformer architecture and generates text based on input context.

 ## Features ✨
 - Transformer architecture with multi-head self-attention.